DanielLawitzke/post-your-work-project/README.md

 # Bikeshare Data Analysis

-This project analyzes bikeshare data from three major US cities: Chicago, New York City, and Washington.
+This project analyzes bikeshare data from three major US cities: Chicago, New York City and Washington.
 The interactive Python program allows a user to explore and compare various statistics.

 ## Information about how to use your project